Cacti/plugin_thold/README.md

 Therefore, when you configure a Device Template, you can add default Threshold Templates to that Device Template and when a Device in Cacti is created with that Device Template, all the required Thresholds will be created automatically.
-Of course, creating stand alone Thresholds is still supported.
+Of course, creating stand-alone Thresholds is still supported.

 Also new in thold version 1.0 is the ability to create multiple Thresholds per Data Source.
 So, you can have a Baseline Threshold say measuring the rate of